 There are a number of techniques you can use to manage urinary incontinence.
 Apply behavioral methods.
 These can include bladder training or urinating according to a certain schedule or time-frame.
 You might want to try one of the following approaches:

 - Delay a little longer before you go to urinate.
 For example, you can begin by planning to visit the bathroom once an hour.
 Follow this pattern for a period of time.
 Then you can adjust the schedule to visit the restroom every 1-1½ hours.
 Next, increase the time between visits to once every two hours.
-Then continue lengthening the intervals by three or four hours between visits to the bathroom.
-Continue to extend the intervals until you reach as many as 3 or 4 hours between visits to the bathroom.
+Then continue lengthening the intervals till you reach three or four hours between visits to the bathroom.